Supporting and embracing neurodiversity at work

 In order to support neurodiversity in the workplace, you first need to get rid of bias.
 There are many stereotypes regarding neurodiverse people, and without tackling them in your hiring team, you may lose out on fantastic candidates.
 Having a conscious and active approach to discussing neurodiversity at work can also make your employees — both the neurotypical and neurodiverse ones — feel more comfortable and understand each other.

 You should also consider that neurodiverse people may have specific requirements that will help them thrive, for example, a quieter environment free of distractions for those with ADHD.
-EW Group and Challenge Consultancy can help you come up with a plan to increase neurodiversity in your office.
+EW Group can help you come up with a plan to increase neurodiversity in your office.

 Work with us to develop inclusive practice around neurodiversity